-Jack came in, as I was taking longer than the others to get changed.
+Jack comes in, as I’m taking longer than the others to get changed.

 “Wow.
-I have my own personal angel,” he joked.
+I have my own personal angel,” he jokes.

 “You better sing like an angel, then.
 You don’t want your guitarist showing you up.”
-I bragged.
+I brag.

-Susan had us both pose for another photo.
-He had changed, so it was like a before and after setup, angels with dirty faces.
+Susan has us both pose for another photo.
+He changed, so it was like a before and after setup, angels with dirty faces.

-When we finally got back to the Chelsea, Jon Landau was waiting for us.
-Max went over, sniffed his pockets, and barked.
+When we finally get back to the Chelsea, Jon Landau is waiting for us.
+Max goes over, sniffs his pockets, and barks.

 “Well, let’s check out your rooms.”

-He got us baked in no time.
+He gets us baked in no time.
 New York weed was a gas gas gas.
-Robby promptly passed out on the bed with Iggy.
+Robby promptly passes out on the bed with Iggy.

-Landau took note, but didn’t say anything.
-He obviously knew what happened at the Chelsea.
+Landau takes note, but doesn’t say anything.
+He obviously knows what happens at the Chelsea.

-“Looks like you’re smart to have two drummers,” he remarked.
+“Looks like you’re smart to have two drummers,” he remarks.

 “Yeah, but we need Robby for our pop monkey song.
 I’m not sure if I can do it myself.”

 “Is that what you’re worried about?”
-Jack asked.
+Jack asks.
 “I can do the monkey shines.”

 “What about the flying about?
 Robby is the real master of that.”

-“Grant can throw me around, so he won’t have to look like a jungle monkey.
+“Grant can throw me around, so he won’t have to look like a jungle bunny.
 You’ll have to do the singing, with the girls on backups.”

 “It’s all just chaos.
 No need to choreograph that.”

-Everyone else sat around telling stories to Landau.
-Jack and I escaped to the other room.
-His pot-fueled sex drive was raging.
-Little did he know that I still planned to take out my revenge on his body for his jealousy about Tina.
-He expected me to play my recent bottom role, but I turned the tables on him.
-I threw him on the bed and ripped his clothes off.
-Flipping him over, I grabbed his hair to yank his head back and get his butt sticking up.
-My tongue lavished a thorough rim job that had him moaning and arching for more.
-His butt was pushing against my tongue.
-I started teasing him with the tip of my dick around the pucker of his ass.
-My pre-cum added to the wetness of his hole.
-I reached around and grabbed his straining hose of a dick.
-I was jerking it hard.
-He moaned “No. No. Stop.
-Stop.
-I’m too close.”
+Everyone else sits around telling stories to Landau.
+Jack and I escape to the other room.
+His pot-fueled sex drive is raging.
+Little does he know that I still plan to take out my revenge on his body for his jealousy bout.
+He expects me to play my recent bottom role, but I turn the tables on him.
+I throw him on the bed and rip his clothes off.
+Flipping him over, I grab his hair to yank his head back and get his butt sticking up.
+My tongue lavishes a thorough rim job that has him moaning and arching for more.
+His butt pushes against my tongue.
+I start teasing him with the tip of my dick around the pucker of his ass.
+My pre-cum adds to the wetness of his hole.
+I reach around and grab his straining hose of a dick.
+I jerk it hard.

-I was relentless and had him at the edge just before he had to cum.
-I jerked him even harder.
-He screamed as his ass tightened and the first blast of jism erupted.
-I penetrated him all the way to my balls as the first spurt finished and his ass relaxed.
-He came again and again as I used short thrusts to match his ejaculate.
-He came about seven times and started to collapse on his face, I jerked his hair back again as I continued to fuck him.
-He shook like a rag doll as I rocked him back and forth.
+I’m relentless and keep him at the edge just before he has to cum.
+I jerk him even harder.
+He screams as his ass tightens and the first blast of jism erupts.
+I penetrate him all the way to my balls as the first spurt finishes and his ass relaxes.
+He cums again and again as I use short thrusts to match his ejaculations.
+He cums about seven times and starts to collapse on his face.
+I jerk his hair back again as I continue to fuck him.
+He shakes like a rag doll as I rocked him back and forth.
 “Take that.
 And that and that,” I yelled at him over and over.
 He was whimpering from the abuse.
-His dick remained as hard as a rock.
-I cupped it lightly as I rocked him back and forth.
-It was so sensitive, he was shuddering from the touch.
-Finally he stopped gasping and was moving with me, moaning and loving it.
-I brought myself to climax rutting into him with his face buried in the pillow.
-After finishing I pulled out, flipped him over and sat on his hard dick.
-My ass was soaked from sweat.
-I scooped my own jism as it leaked out of him to lubricate his cock.
-Holding on to his shoulders, I went up and down on his dick.
-Again he lost control before he wanted to cum.
-I sat down as far as I could and gave short bounces on his dick.
-He was thrusting in rhythm with me.
-As he threw his head back to cum, I fell backwards, pulling him on top of me.
-His dick exited my ass just as he exploded.
-Cum went all over my stomach, chest and face.
-He kissed me as he continued to spurt.
-Sliding my dick on our slime, I hurried myself to reach a quick climax.
-He sat up on my thighs and held onto my dick as it came for the second time in five minutes.
+His dick remains as hard as a rock.
+I cup it lightly as I rock him back and forth.
+It is so sensitive, he shudders from my touch.
+Finally he stops gasping and moves with me, moaning and loving it.
+I bring myself to climax rutting into him, with his face buried in the pillow.
+After finishing I pull out, flip him over and sit on his hard dick.
+My ass is soaked from sweat.
+I scoop my own jism as it leaks out of his ass to lubricate his cock.
+Holding on to his shoulders, I go up and down on his dick.
+Again he loses control before he wants to cum.
+I sit down as far as I can and do short bounces on his dick.
+He is thrusting in rhythm with me.
+As he throws his head back to cum, I fall backwards, pulling him on top of me.
+His dick exits my ass just as he explodes.
+Cum goes all over my stomach, chest and face.
+He kisses me as he continues to spurt.
+Sliding my dick on our slime, I hurry myself to reach a quick climax.
+He sits up on my thighs and holds onto my dick as it cums for the second time in five minutes.

-In my sexual fury, I turned around and saw Casper casually beating off at the head of the bed.
-I lunged at him and swallowed his dick to the pubes.
-I massaged the shaft with my tongue and swallowed the head like I was vacuuming his cock.
-He was already close and soon was spurting down my gullet.
-I turned him over and started fucking him with my quickly reviving cock.
-Jack was leaning against the foot board of the bed.
-I dragged him by his feet, lifting his hips to engulf his dick with my mouth.
-I was fucking and sucking the two of them.
-Jack revived to hold my head while he fucked my sucking mouth.
-Casper was sneering at me, confident he could make me go at his ass with my dick forever.
-I began twisting his hard titties to make him squirm.
-He soon thrashed and came, shooting over his head onto my sucking face.
-The sight had Jack laughing, then suddenly cumming.
-I finished myself off in Casper’s ass.
-We collapsed into a pile on the bed.
+In my sexual fury, I turn around and see Casper casually beating off at the head of the bed.
+I lunge at him and swallowed his dick to the pubes.
+I massage the shaft with my tongue and swallow the head like I’m vacuuming his cock.
+He’s already close and soon is spurting down my gullet.
+I turn him over and start fucking him with my quickly reviving cock.
+Jack leans against the foot board of the bed.
+I drag him by his feet, lifting his hips to engulf his dick with my mouth.
+I’m fucking and sucking the two of them.
+Jack revives and holds my head while he fucks my sucking mouth.
+Casper is sneering at me, confident he can make me go at his ass with my dick forever.
+I begin twisting his hard titties to make him squirm.
+He soon thrashes and cums, shooting over his head onto my sucking face.
+The sight has Jack laughing, then suddenly cumming.
+I finish myself off in Casper’s ass.
+We collapse into a pile on the bed.

-“Are you still mad at me,” Jack tentatively asked.
+“Are you still mad at me,” Jack tentatively asks.

-“How could I be?” and I squeezed him in a bear hug.
+“How can I be?” and I squeeze him with a bear hug.

 “Whew.
-That was incredibly hot,” he admitted.
+That was incredibly hot,” he admits.
 “I’ll have to gossip more often if it ends up in mad fucking.”

-Hippie woke us up.
-We headed for CBGB’s.
-The limo was parked by the side door, with the four girls waiting inside.
+Hippie wakes us up.
+We head for CBGB’s.
+The limo is parked by the side door, with the four girls waiting inside.

-“We didn’t dare get out in this neighborhood,” Mary admitted.
+“We don’t dare get out in this neighborhood,” Mary admits.

-The De Soto was behind the limo.
-We moved all our equipment inside.
-The stage was so small, there was no room for two drum sets.
-Robby continued to be mostly incoherent.
-I told him he’d regret not playing here.
-He didn’t care.
-He’d progressed to the vomiting stage of his recovery.
-Mary made him drink water, which didn’t help his stomach but he needed it to stay alive.
-I went over to Grant to set up plan B on the monkey song.
+The De Soto is behind the limo.
+We move all our equipment inside.
+The stage is so small, there’s no room for two drum sets.
+Robby continues to be mostly incoherent.
+I tell him he’ll regret not playing here.
+He doesn’t care.
+He progresses to the vomiting stage of his recovery.
+Mary makes him drink water, which doesn’t help his stomach but he needs it to stay alive.
+I go over to Grant to set up plan B on the monkey song.

-“I can get used to traveling by limo with my ladies,” he bragged.
+“I can get used to traveling by limo with my ladies,” he brags.